hojmax/hojmax/README.md

 # Axel Højmark

 Hi 👋.
 I'm a Machine learning and datascience student from Copenhagen with a passion for web development.
-I am highly proficient in Python, Javascript, React, SQL, HTML and CSS.
+I am highly proficient in Python, PyTorch, Javascript, React, SQL, HTML and CSS.

 ## My favourite projects